syzer/startup-news-analysis/README.md

 # Startup news scraping and classification

-This is the source code of MonkeyLearn's series of posts related to analyzing sentiment and aspects from hotel reviews using machine learning models.
+This is the source code of MonkeyLearn's series of posts related to analyzing startup news using machine learning models.

 ### Code organization